Ayr: Public services and transport

-Eight local bus services operated by Stagecoach West Scotland serve Ayr and Prestwick.
-Express coaches to Glasgow Buchanan Street operate every 30–60 minutes.
+Seven local bus services operated by Stagecoach South Scotland serve Ayr and Prestwick.
+Express coaches to Glasgow Buchanan Street operate every 10–60 minutes.
 Ulsterbus operate bus services to Belfast via Stranraer Ferry service on Stena Line.
-The Ayr railway station has regular services to Glasgow Central station, Edinburgh Waverley, Stranraer, Girvan and Kilmarnock.
+The Ayr railway station has regular services to Glasgow Central station, Stranraer, Girvan and Kilmarnock.
 All services are operated by ScotRail.

-The railway station provides rail and sea connections via Stranraer for the connecting bus to Cairnryan for either the Stena Line ferry service to the Port of Belfast or the P&O Ferries service to Larne Harbour connecting with Northern Ireland Railways via Carrickfergus and Jordanstown to Belfast Lanyon Place and Belfast Grand Central.
-There is also the connection via Troon on P&O Ferries on a seasonal basis to Larne Harbour.
+Scotrail provides a once per day bus connection to the Stena Port at Cairnryan for the ferry to Belfast.
 The town is served by the Glasgow Prestwick International Airport just 2 mi north from Ayr, which offers regional and domestic air services across Europe and the British Isles.
 Further destinations are available from Glasgow Airport, which is accessible by train to Paisley Gilmour Street for the connecting bus to the airport.
 In relation to Ayr, Glasgow Airport is 35 mi away.

 Although the town does not have any ferry services from its harbour, it is in close proximity to ferry services to Northern Ireland.
 Cairnryan, 60 mi south of Ayr, has up to eight daily departures to Belfast and up to seven daily departures to Larne.

+Culture

 Sport

 Ayr Racecourse opened in 1907, and is home to the annual Scottish Grand National.